 Ever wondered which cities in India are the most polluted?
-Or which cities have the best air quality in India?
+Or which cities have the best lowest AQI and best air quality in India?
 I analyzed the data from the World Health Organization’s database of annual particulate pollution (PM2.5) averages for 122 cities.
 Here’s what I found.

 Agra Through Mumbai

-122 cities is too much for one graph, so I broke it in half.
+122 cities is too much for one graph, so to map out the pollution levels, I broke it in half.
 Here’s A through M from cities in India with the worst air quality (highest PM2.5 in the graph) to the best air quality (lowest PM2.5 number is the graph).

 Here’s that same list in alphabetical order.